Solarbird2017/cv/_pages/about.md

   - /about.html
 ---

 Xudong(Nick) Zhang is currently a Ph.D. candidate in the department of Computer Science of the Graduate Center of the City University of New York.
+He obtained his Master degree in Computer Science from the Graduate Center of CUNY.
 He received his B.S. degrees in  Mechatronics Engineering from Jilin University.
-He obtained his Master degree in  Mechatronics Engineering from the City College of New York.

 His recent research interests include:
-Large-scale and High-performance Machine Learning, Deep Learning in Object tracking  and Image Segmentation and Reconstruction.
+Large-scale and High-performance Machine Learning, Deep Learning in Object tracking,  and Image Segmentation and Reconstruction.
-Modeling (Machine Learning, ODE, PED, and Stochastics) and Simulation.
+(Differential Equation, and Stochastics) Modeling and Simulation.
 High-performance Computing.

 <p></p>